-Chamberlain College of Nursing Reviews - Nurse Practitioner (Family) Masters
+Chamberlain College of Nursing Reviews - Master's in Nurse Practitioner (Family)

 Great school!
 Great instructors!
 There are some issues with finding preceptors for clinical, but I've heard that every single FNP program, including on-campus FNP programs, has this problem.
 Greatly satisfied with this school and would (and already did) this school to many of my co-workers.
 Some of them already started their journey with CCN.

 This program is continually trying to challenge their students and push them to pursue the most appropriate learning environments for their learning.
 As a distance learning student I was grateful for the guidance and support towards my masters degree.